Unix ZSHell Reloaded

 compdef _c c

 This will add the c command that can quickly cd into an important directory.
-The second line even makes auto completion possible, it will list all the directories that are so important to you.
+The second line even makes auto completion possible, it will list all the files and directories that are so important to you.

 Theming your ZSHELL

-For now lets look at Robby Russell`s default theme.
+For now lets look at Robby Russell’s default theme.

 PROMPT='%{$fg_bold[red]%}-> %{$fg_bold[green]%}%p %{$fg[cyan]%}%c %{$fg_bold[blue]%}$(git_prompt_info)%{$fg_bold[blue]%} % %{$reset_color%}'